adj001-ds/Next_Product_To_Buy/README.md

 Variables
 <br>customer: Customer ID
 <br>churn: Did consumer churn in the last 30 days? (yes or no)
-changer: % change in revenue over the most recent 4 month period
+<br>changer: % change in revenue over the most recent 4 month period
-changem: % change in minutes of use over the most recent 4 month period
+<br>changem: % change in minutes of use over the most recent 4 month period
-revenue: Mean monthly revenue in SGD
+<br>revenue: Mean monthly revenue in SGD
-mou: Mean monthly minutes of use
+<br>mou: Mean monthly minutes of use
-overage: Mean monthly overage minutes
+<br>overage: Mean monthly overage minutes
-roam: Mean number of roaming calls
+<br>roam: Mean number of roaming calls
-conference: Mean number of conference calls
+<br>conference: Mean number of conference calls
-months: # of months the customer has had service with S-Mobile
+<br>months: # of months the customer has had service with S-Mobile
-uniqsubs: Number of individuals listed on the customer account
+<br>uniqsubs: Number of individuals listed on the customer account
-custcare: Mean number of calls to customer care
+<br>custcare: Mean number of calls to customer care
-retcalls: Number of calls by the customer to the retention team
+<br>retcalls: Number of calls by the customer to the retention team
-dropvce: Mean number of dropped voice calls
+<br>dropvce: Mean number of dropped voice calls
-eqpdays: Number of days customer has owned current handset
+<br>eqpdays: Number of days customer has owned current handset
-refurb: Handset is refurbished (no or yes)
+<br>refurb: Handset is refurbished (no or yes)
-smartphone: Handset is a smartphone (no or yes)
+<br>smartphone: Handset is a smartphone (no or yes)
-creditr: High credit rating as opposed to medium or low (no or yes)
+<br>creditr: High credit rating as opposed to medium or low (no or yes)
-mcycle: Subscriber owns a motorcycle (no or yes)
+<br>mcycle: Subscriber owns a motorcycle (no or yes)
-car: Subscriber owns a car (no or yes)
+<br>car: Subscriber owns a car (no or yes)
-travel: Subscriber has traveled internationally (no or yes)
+<br>travel: Subscriber has traveled internationally (no or yes)
-region: Regions delineated by the 5 Community Development Council Districts (e.g., CS is Central Singapore)
+<br>region: Regions delineated by the 5 Community Development Council Districts (e.g., CS is Central Singapore)
-occupation: Categorical variable with 4 occupation levels (professional, student, retired, or other)
+<br>occupation: Categorical variable with 4 occupation levels (professional, student, retired, or other)
-training: 1 for training sample, 0 for test sample, NA for representative sample
+<br>training: 1 for training sample, 0 for test sample, NA for representative sample
-representative: 1 for representative sample, 0 for training and test sample
+<br>representative: 1 for representative sample, 0 for training and test sample